boostercloud/booster/docs/README.md

 }
 ```

-**Note**: Remember that, in case you want to send a command that is restricted to a specific set of roles, you must send the **access token** retrieved upon sign-in.
+>**Note**: Remember that, in case you want to query a read model that is restricted to a specific set of roles, you must send the **access token** retrieved upon sign-in.
 Check ["Authorizing operations"](#authorizing-operations) to know how to do this.

 #### Subscribing to read models